-According to a report by Grand View Research, the global dietary supplements market is expected to reach USD 278.02 billion by 2024 from 132.8 billion in 2016 with 9.6% of anticipated growth rate.
+According to a report by Grand View Research, the global dietary supplements market is expected to reach USD 278.02 billion by 2024 from 132.8 billion in 2016 with a 9.6% of the anticipated growth rate.
 India is also not that far.
-The report suggests from 4 billion in 2017, the dietary supplement market in India is going reach 18 billion by 2025.
+The report suggests from 4 billion in 2017, the dietary supplement market in India is going to reach 18 billion by 2025.
 It is needless to say dietary supplements are gaining popularity day by day worldwide.

 What are dietary supplements?